verrazzano/docs/content/docs/quickstart.md

 kind create cluster --config quickstart/kind-config.yaml
 ```

-Reminder: The `quickstart` directory is the one you created when you cloned
-the Verrazzano repository.

 Kind will automatically update your `$HOME/.kube/config` file and set the correct
 context and cluster for you.
 {{< /tab >}}